SanthoshKumar0403/SanthoshKumar0403/README.md

 I am a solution-focused **Data Science Post-Graduate** specializing in transforming raw, complex data into **clear, metric-driven business strategies**.
 My strength lies in bridging the gap between technical execution (ML/SQL) and stakeholder communication (Power BI).

 > *Fluent in Python, SQL, and advanced BI visualization.
-Ready to deliver immediate value in the Bangalore market.*
+Ready to deliver immediate value in the india and overseas market.*

 ### 🛠️   Core Technical Stack